Last updated: 2019!

 So you’ve decided to go to TCMFF!
 Or you’re just considering it.
-The annual Turner Classic Movies Film Festival can seem quite intimidating from the outside.
+The annual Turner Classic Movies Film Festival (TCMFF) can seem quite intimidating from the outside.
 There are so many things to plan, and there’s so much chaos– how do you do it?

 Step 1.
 Decide: why should I go to TCMFF?

+The festival is all about the real Hollywood– the one you see in the movies, anyway.
 This New Yorker Cartoon from 2017 does a pretty good job of illustrating TCMFF.
-The festival is all about the real Hollywood– the one you see in the movies, anyway.

 I’ve never had a better theater-going experience in my life than when I went to see 42nd Street at TCMFF.
 Or when I was at the midnight showing of Gog and Herbert Marshall leapt out with a flamethrower in full 3-D glory.
 Or when they played Garbo’s costume tests for Queen Christina right before the film, casting a silvery, haunting glow on the entire show.
 Or when the audience for The Man Who Knew Too Much lost their minds as Martin Scorsese walked up to the podium.
 Or when Shirley Maclaine cackled while telling scandalous stories about Jack Nicholson.
 Or the time I saw Mel Brooks rave so beautifully about Alfred Hitchcock’s dietary habits that Ben Mankiewicz threw down his tie in playful frustration.
+Oh!
+Or when Eva Marie Saint pulled out her claws on Leonard Maltin.
+Or seeing Marilyn Monroe in stunning 3D.

-There’s few things I get to do in my life that is so completely satisfying to my soul as going to TCMFF and to be with other fans who scrimp and save for the pilgrimage.
+There are few things I get to do in my life that is so completely satisfying to my soul as going to TCMFF and to be with other fans who scrimp and save for the pilgrimage.
 It’s an atmosphere of kindness, joy, and fun, where people from all walks of life and backgrounds come to express affection, to have fun, and generally celebrate our love for the silver screen.

 Also, there are some very nice bars in the area, though I recommend waiting for happy hour.